QuantEcon/lecture-python-intro/lectures/lp_intro.md

 The following graph illustrates the firm's constraints and iso-revenue lines.

-Iso-revenue lines show all the combinations of materials and labor producing the same revenue.
+Iso-revenue lines show all the combinations of materials and labor that produce the same revenue.

 ```{code-cell} ipython3
 ---